slifong08/About/README.md

 **github resources**
 - [Scripts](https://github.com/slifong08/tools) I use to study the genome and evolution of human enhancer sequences.
+- [Tutorials](https://github.com/slifong08/tutorials) on how to use BEDTools, generate config files, and run Jupyter Notebooks on ACCRE.

 ## Developing antibody-drug conjugates against ovarian and pancreatic tumor cell populations
 ### Abbvie/StemCentrx in South San Francisco, California